wjl61901/impala-go/README.md

 All 3.x and 4.x minor versions should work well.
 2.x is also supported on a best-effort basis.

-File any issues that you encounter as Github issues.
+File any issues that you encounter as GitHub issues.

 ## Copyright and acknowledgements